 How long do we retain your records?

 All our records are retained as stipulated in our contracts.
 We will not keep your records for longer than necessary.
 All records will be destroyed confidentially once their retention period has been met, and when the unit has made the decision that the records are no longer required.
-We delete all identifying information on records held for more than three years.

 Your right to withdraw consent